 – Do the research: every customer will be different but mostly all of them want the same thing: more representation so start somewhere

-– Think about representation when it comes to your ads, shoots and social media feeds as well as your teams that you work with.
+– Think about representation when it comes to your ads, shoots and social media feeds as well as the teams that you work with.

 The entire fashion industry still has a long way to go but every brand, agency and editor has a shared responsibility to do better.